archeofoss/archeofoss/2022/index.md

 **[14/05/2022]**

 The [call for papers](/2022/call-for-papers) of ArcheoFOSS 2020 id now open.
-The conference will be organised in Rome, on 22-24 september 2022 in a hybrid format, both in presence and online, and will invol
+Read the available panels and submit your research as soon aspossible.
+The call will close on **15 June 2022**.

 ---